retf/Boost.Application/README.md

 ### Changes on 0.4.12

  * The header config.hpp was refactored;
- * global_context can handle errors using boost::system::error_code.
+ * global_context can handle errors using boost::system::error_code;
+ * global_context now throws boost::system::system_error, not more std::logic_error.

  #### Aspects